elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(hateful.)*

-- {:.pr.i} ...Saint-Domingue the Black, where the master's sadism and the death rattle of the slave, coprophagous by force, completes with vomit streaks the shark bite and the centipede's crawl.
+- {:.pr.i} ...Saint-Domingue the Black, __where the master's sadism and the death rattle of the slave, coprophagous by force, completes with vomit streaks the shark bite and the centipede's crawl__.

-*(At this moment, darkness falls on the scene; gunshots; discordant cries; after these, the ruckus dies down; when the light returns, the decor has changed: a Black war camp in the middle of the forest.
+*(At this moment, darkness falls on the scene; gunshots; discordant cries; then the ruckus dies down; when the light returns, the decor has changed: a Black war camp in the middle of the forest.
 A conference of Black leaders and White deputies.)*

 - {:.sp} 1st Deputy.

-- {:.pr.i} Our presence alone signals our earnest desire to seek a resolution.
+- {:.pr.i} Our very presence here is enough to show how great our desire is to seek a resolution.
 We have silenced in our hearts the natural indignation aroused by the memory of so many acts of cruelty.
-And we have swept under the rug all of our revulsion and repulsion, all the dispositions that our philosophical minds call prevention or prejudice, as necessary as these may be in our colonial societies ...
+And we have swept under the rug all of our revulsion and repulsion, all the dispositions that our philosophical minds call prevention or prejudice, __as necessary as these may be__ in our colonial societies ...

 ---